Datagram

 A datagram is a basic transfer unit associated with a packet-switched network.
 Datagrams are typically structured in header and payload sections.
 Datagrams provide a connectionless communication service across a packet-switched network.
 The delivery, arrival time, and order of arrival of datagrams need not be guaranteed by the network.

 History

 In the early 1970s, the term datagram was created by combining the words data and telegram by the CCITT rapporteur on packet switching, Halvor Bothner-By.
 While the word was new, the concept had already a long history.

-In 1962, Paul Baran described, in a RAND Corporation report, a hypothetical military network having to resist a nuclear attack.
-Small standardized "message blocks", bearing source and destination addresses, were stored and forwarded in computer nodes of a highly redundant meshed computer network.
-"The network user who has called up a "virtual connection" to an end station and has transmitted messages ... might also view the system as a black box providing an apparent circuit connection".
+In 1964, Paul Baran described, in a RAND Corporation report, a hypothetical military network having to resist a nuclear attack.
+Small standardized message blocks, bearing source and destination addresses, were stored and forwarded in computer nodes of a highly redundant meshed computer network.
+Baran wrote: "The network user who has called up a virtual connection to an end station and has transmitted messages ... might also view the system as a black box providing an apparent circuit connection".
+The concept of what we now call a virtual circuit appears in the design, although no network was built.